Meziano/ms-tutorial-004/README.md

 In this tutorial we will use a [Spring Cloud Config server](https://cloud.spring.io/spring-cloud-config/) to externally store variables our  application will need to run in all environments.
 So we will use our **employee-service** and **department-service** projects and add a **config-service** as an "infrastructure" microservice that manages configuration data of the other microservices.
 ## The BOM for dependency management
-As we will use classes, interfaces, annotations and the like form the Sprin Cloud, we have to add the following *BOM*
+As we will use classes, interfaces, annotations and the like form the Spring Cloud in our child projects, we have to add the following *BOM* to the parent project.
 ```
 <dependencyManagement>
   <dependencies>